After a recent trip to London, Bath, York, and Edinburgh, I've discovered some new restaurant deals and confirmed some previous favorites.

 Ethnic restaurants from all over the world add spice to Britain's cuisine scene.
 Thai or Chinese buffets serve all-you-can-eat meals for $15.
 That's fun and affordable.
 But their takeout boxes (fill one up for $10) can feed two, making it Britain's best, cheap hot meal.

 Pub grub is the most atmospheric budget option.
 You'll usually get fresh, tasty buffets under ancient timbers, with hearty lunches and dinners priced at £6–10.
 For reasonably priced meals in a nice setting, take advantage of early-bird dinner specials at fancier restaurants; you'll eat well, but early (generally 5:30–7:00 p.m.).

 For a splurge, I avoid the big, highly advertised formula places, and seek out quirky little 10-table restaurants that represent the creative vision of their owners.
 I am always impressed by the passion of the couples — gay, straight, professional, or romantic — who run these establishments.

 In Edinburgh, I like the Wedgwood, run by Paul and Lisa, who served me haggis with pigeon — my favorite haggis ever.
 In Bath, Casanis French Bistro — run by Jill and Laurent — has been on everyone's short list since just after it first opened.

 How do I find these special haunts?
-I rely heavily on the advice of B&B hosts, who have no vested interest in anything other than satisfied guests.
+I rely heavily on the advice of trusted B&B hosts — ones I know well enough to know they have no vested interest in anything other than satisfied guests.
 When their recommendations turn out to be good, I heartily enjoy my research work.